Remembering Will Campbell: Does Anyone Here NOT Know Amazing Grace?

 Wednesday to Friday, June 26-28, 2013

-On Wednesday night I met up with nearly 1,200 women and men to celebrate the 30th Anniversary of Baptist Women in Ministry.
-We filled First Baptist Church, and we walked together to take bread and wine in remembrance of Jesus and all the saints that have gone before us.
+On Wednesday night I met up with nearly 1,200 people to celebrate the 30th Anniversary of Baptist Women in Ministry.
+We filled First Baptist Church.
+And we walked together to take bread and wine in remembrance of Jesus and all the saints that have gone before us.
 I thought of Will Campbell.
 I thought how he might have grinned at all those women leading.
 All those changes in 30 years.
 The power of life and the power of love have been flowing through this stream and strand of Baptist life year upon year.
 It has been a wilderness for sure.
-As our preacher that night, Rev. Nancy Sehested put it in perspective: “only 10 more years and we’ll reach the promised land.”
-We laughed because we have come a long way, but we are still wandering in the wilderness.
-The stream of Baptist clergywomen is stronger than it’s ever been, but still flows in a desert.
-Many find themselves discouraged, yet as Sehested urged us, we do not lose heart.
-Instead we share manna in the wilderness, the wine of a new covenant, and a sense of amazing grace.
-We do not give up yet.

-On Thursday night Wendell Griffen preached to us: “We’ve been commissioned by God to change the world!”
+On Thursday night Wendell Griffen preached to us.
+“We’ve been commissioned by God to change the world!” he said.
 Griffen is an African American preacher and pastor of New Millennium Church, a multi-cultural congregation in Little Rock, Arkansas.
 He urged the mostly white Cooperative Baptist Fellowship to understand our call as “a mission from God.”
 I think we are not only on a mission, we are also a mission field.
 Not just the senders of missionaries, but the recipients of God’s mission from the likes of Wendell Griffen.
 Will Campbell would surely say so.
 The CBF still has a long way to go in exercising the power of life to its fullest and love to its most inclusive.

 I think I felt the wind of God’s Spirit blowing where it willed.
 And I’m almost sure I heard Will Campbell laughing with delight at the unfolding of it all.
 Surely amazing grace was flowing through this stream of religion.
 Surely it was woven like a strand into the relationships and lives and loves of these Baptists.